Why You Should Look Beyond MetaMask (Even If You Love It)

 4. Ledger: Cold Steel for Your Satoshis (Nano S Plus, Flex, or Stax?)

-Why Ledger is the Gold Security Standard:
+Why Ledger Remains the Gold Security Standard:

 Cons: